在本文中，我们将了解弹性盒子（Flexbox）如何与所有其他 CSS 模块相适应。如果您想学习 flexbox，我们将一起找出需要注意的规范和 flexbox 与一些其他模块不同的原因。

 You can use the Box Alignment properties across both layout methods, so using flexbox as a fallback for grid layout can work very well.

-A common question is to ask what the difference is between Flexbox and CSS Grid Layout — why do we have two specifications that sometimes appear to be doing the same thing as each other?
+A common question is to ask what the difference is between Flexbox and CSS Grid Layout — why do we have two specifications that sometimes appear to be doing the same thing?

 The most straightforward answer to this question is defined in the specifications themselves.
 Flexbox is a one-dimensional layout method whereas Grid Layout is a two-dimensional layout method.
-In the below example I have a flex layout.
+The example below has a flex layout.
 As already described in the Basic concepts article, flex items can be allowed to wrap but, once they do so, each line becomes a flex container of its own.
 When space is distributed flexbox does not look at the placement of items in other rows and tries to line things up with each other.

 If we create a very similar layout using Grid, we can control the layout in both rows and columns.